ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

 #### Start the backend service

-Download the JAR file for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/hospitalservice.jar) and execute the following command to start the service:
+Download the JAR file for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/hospitalservice.jar) and execute the following command to start the service.

 ```
 bal run hospitalservice.jar